Everyone has questions.

 Q: Where can I download ZebraHZ / The Dark Zebra?

 The Dark Zebra is considered a soundset for Zebra2, so it is not available for public download from its product page.
-Installers for soundsets can only be downloaded by request using your account area on u-he.com.
+Installers for soundsets can only be downloaded by requesting an email on the My Licenses page on our website.

-To request a download link, go to your account and enter the email address you used to purchase ZebraHZ / The Dark Zebra.
-An email will be sent to you containing a temporary download link for your purchased soundsets.
+To request a download link, go to the My Licenses page and enter the email address you used to purchase ZebraHZ / The Dark Zebra.
+Our system will send you an email that contains temporary download links for your purchased soundsets, including The Dark Zebra.

 Q: Where can I download TyrellN6?